 AUTHOR

 Beyond photography, Thibault is committed to supporting humanitarian causes through his work.
-A board member of The Forgotten International since 2019, he donates a portion of his book and print sales to fund solidarity projects supporting marginalized communities.
+A board member of The Forgotten International since 2019, he donates a portion of his book and print sales to fund solidarity projects.

 back to gallery